Bina, Madhya Pradesh: Industry and economy

 Bharat Oman Refinery Limited owns a major oil refinery near Bina, "the only petroleum refinery in Central India" with a capacity of 7.8 [billion tonnes per year.
 Bina Refinery is designed to process Arab crude oil (65% Arab light and 35% Arab heavy).
 It can process other crude oil.
 The project includes a coke-based cogeneration power plant of 99 MW (33 x 3).

-Bina Thermal Power Plant was under construction as of November 2013.
+Bina Thermal Power Plant (a.k.a JayPee Bina Thermal Power Plant) has two thermal units of 250 MW capacity one each of which were launched in 2012 and 2013.
 A section of the power plant currently operates with a capacity of 500 MW, although this will scale to 1200 MW when the plant reaches capacity.
-A cement manufacturing plant was proposed by the Jaypee Group.
-A 1200 kV National Test Station is located in Bina, as well as the Power Grid Corporation of India's corporate office.
+The Bina Thermal Power Plant is presently owned by Jaiprakash Power Ventures (JP Power), which company also plans to establish a 50 MW solar PV plant in the same premises, with an estimated investment of ₹300 crore.
+Also, the Power Grid Corporation of India (PGCIL) owns a 1200-KV test station in Bina that went operational in 2016.

 The Madhya Pradesh regional government planned to build an investment corridor between Bina and Bhopal, naming it the Bina-Bhopal Investment Corridor.
 The project was expected to catalyze investment of around $1 billion to upgrade local industry, aiding the production of electrical equipment, fabricated metal, machinery, and equipment.
 Along with it, integrated township projects were proposed near the city.
-Bina's first solar power plant, to be used for operating trains and the lighting system for Bina Junction, was established in 2020.
+In a move toward achieving "Carbon Neutral" status by 2030, Bina's first solar power plant, was launched in 2020.
+It primarily powers trains and lighting at Bina Junction station.
+Presently generating 1.7 MW, it can be expanded to 20 GW capacity.
 A MEMU (mainline electric multiple unit) car shed for operating local and high-speed MEMU trains in Madhya Pradesh and neighbouring states was established in 2021 by the Bhopal railway division.

 The region has agricultural produce processing units and agricultural machinery manufacturing plants and wheat cultivation.
 The agricultural land consists primarily of black soil.

 Seven railway overbridges (ROBs) were to be constructed; four ROBs have been completed.
 Work is ongoing on the remaining three ROBs, as well as a 36 km long ring road.
 During the COVID-19 pandemic, a 1000-bed hospital was established in Bina near the refinery.
 Prime Minister Narendra Modi laid the foundation stone for the redevelopment of Bina Refinery with an investment of 50,000 crore rupees.